Juancarlosvelazquez/FitBasePlus/README.md

-# FitBaseApp
+# FitBasePlus

-This is the prototype version of the FitBase App which is currently in development.
+This is the prototype version of the FitBasePlus App which is currently in development.